Adaptive Parameterization of Deep Learning Models for Federated Learning: Experiments

 \section{Experiments}

 To investigate the effectiveness of using Adapters in FL we conducted experiments across multiple datasets, data distributions, and FL algorithms.

 We used three datasets, namely SVHN~\cite{svhn}, CIFAR10~\cite{cifar10} and FashionMNIST~\cite{fmnist}.
 We resized all images of the datasets to $72 \times 72$ pixels, following the implementations in~\cite{AdaptersDomainSrebuffi, AdaptersDomain}.
 The data is further divided into different non-IID distributions.
 Specifically, we experimented with different settings of non-IID data in both a cross-silo and cross-device settings.
 To simulate the different non-IID data distributions, we followed the implementation in~\cite{DirichletFLSilo}.
-We simulated two different label-based imbalances, namely quantity-based label imbalance and distribution-based label imbalance, as well as a feature-based distribution skew.
+We simulated two different label-based imbalances, quantity-based label imbalance and distribution-based label imbalance, as well as a feature-based distribution skew.

 The first type of label imbalance is quantity-based label imbalance, where all clients have data samples of a specified number of labels.
 That is, each client has samples from the full experimental dataset containing $M$ classes.
 Different settings of $M$ lead to different distributions.
 The setting $M = 1$, for example, refers to each client only having samples belonging to a single class.
 Meaning that if there are 10 clients and 10 classes, each class is only found on one client.
 We examine the ranges with $|M| = [1, 3]$.